-Most of the enterprises have shifted all their data computing and processing works in the cloud, but the enterprise security challenges and threats are growing and enterprise infrastructure has not kept pace with the growing demands of implementing security measures in place.
-Hence, cloud security is gaining more prominence and IT companies are spending more on securing their data from data breaches and unauthorized accesses.
+Most of the enterprises have shifted all their data computing, and processing works in the cloud.
+The enterprise security challenges and threats are growing, and infrastructure is not in pace with the growing demands of implementing security measures in place.
+Cloud Security is gaining more prominence, and IT companies are spending more on securing their data from data breaches and unauthorized access.

-Some Reports And Facts About Security Concerns And Enterprise Security Challenges
+Some Reports And Facts About Security Challenges & Concerns

 - As per the latest data released by the Society-for-Information-Management, alignment with 42% is the top concern of IT leaders while data security comes a close second with 36%, and this is astonishing, given the fact that four years back, data security occupied the ninth position.

-- As per another survey by Piper Jaffray, a majority of CIOs ranked security as their top spending category at almost 82%.
+- As per another survey by Piper Jaffray, most CIOs ranked security as their top spending category at almost 82%.

 Core Enterprise Security Challenges That IAM Solves